 - Connect to your database in the Catalog pane.

 You see a list of tables to which you have access in the database.
 Tables that contain a spatial column (feature classes) have a blank square icon .

 - Click the table or feature class in the expanded database connection to select it.

 - To view the data, drag the table from the Catalog pane to the Contents pane or the map.

-If you dragged in a feature class, ArcGIS calculates the spatial extent of the data.
-If you are adding a table that contains a lot of features, extent calculation can take a while.
-If you know the extent of the data or want to use the extent of your spatial reference instead of waiting for the extent to be calculated, you can do so.
+- If you drag in a feature class, ArcGIS calculates the spatial extent of the data.
+If you add a table that contains a large number of features, extent calculation can take a while.
+If you know the extent of the data or want to use the extent of your spatial reference instead of waiting for ArcGIS Pro to calculate the extent, you can do so.
 Click the appropriate button on the Calculate Extent dialog box.
 If you click Input Extent, you must type a valid extent that includes all the features in the table.
 If you click Use Spatial Reference Extent, the data extent is set to the full extent of the spatial reference of the feature class.

-- To see the attribute data in both feature classes and tables, right-click the table in the Contents pane and click Attribute Table.
+- Once the layer or table is added to the map, you can view the attribute data by right-clicking the table in the Contents pane and clicking Attribute Table.

-If you need to change what data is displayed, open the query layer definition and change the properties or query.
-See Modifying a query layer for more information on changing the properties and definition of a query layer.
+If you need to change what data is displayed, open the layer properties and change the query or properties that define the layer's source.